Germany–Syria relations

-Germany–Syria relations are the bilateral relations between Germany and Syria.
-Germany shuttered its Damascus embassy in 2012 because of the Syrian civil war but never completely cut relations with the Syrian government.
+Germany–Syria relations are the bilateral relations between the Federal Republic of Germany and the Syrian Arab Republic.
+Germany closed its Damascus embassy and stopped its recognition of Bashar al-Assad in 2012 because of the Syrian civil war, but did not cut relations with the former Ba'athist regime until its official collapse in late 2024.

 History

+20th century

-In 1927, the German Empire established a consulate to represent its interests in Lebanon and Syria.
-In 1934 the consulate was transformed into a consulate general.
+In 1927, the Weimar Republic established a consulate to represent its interests in Lebanon and Syria.
+In 1934, the consulate was transformed into a consulate general.
 During Second World War, Syria was briefly under control of the German-dependent Vichy regime, but was captured by British and anti-German French forces in 1941 in the Syria–Lebanon campaign.
 After the war, Syria declared independence on April 17, 1946.
-Former officers of the Wehrmacht were involved as advisors in building up the Syrian armed forces.
-In 1952, diplomatic relations were established between Syria and the Federal Republic of Germany (FRG) were established.
+Former officers of the Wehrmacht were involved as advisors in building up the Syrian Armed Forces.
+In 1952, diplomatic relations were established between Syria and the Federal Republic of Germany (FRG).
 At the time of the United Arab Republic (1958-1961), Syria operated a joint embassy in Bonn with Egypt under Nasser.

 After the FRG's diplomatic recognition of Israel in 1965, Syria severed diplomatic relations with the FRG.
 Instead, informal relations with the German Democratic Republic (GDR) were expanded, and by the mid-1960s the two countries had become close partners even before official diplomatic relations were established in 1969.
 The GDR provided extensive economic aid to Syria, which was ruled by the Baath Party.
 For example, GDR advisors helped establish a centrally-planned economy in Syria, and Syrian security forces were trained by the Ministry of State Security and their Syrian equivalents were modeled on the GDR, influencing the Syrian state into the 21st century.
-With the coming to power of the less socialist oriented Syrian nationalist Hafiz al-Assad in 1970, relations with the GDR were eventually scaled back, and relations with the FRG were resumed in 1974.
+With the coming to power of the less socialist oriented Syrian nationalist Hafez al-Assad in 1970, relations with the GDR were eventually scaled back, and relations with the FRG were resumed in 1974.

+21st century

+In 2001, Syrian President Bashar al-Assad visited German Chancellor Gerhard Schröder on a state visit in Berlin.
+The meeting was about a peace plan for the Middle East conflict and German development aid.
+German Development Minister Heidemarie Wieczorek-Zeul proclaimed the motto "change through cooperation".
+After German Reunification, Syria moved its embassy from Bonn to Berlin in 2002/03.